Find Affordable College Courses

 33 Yearly Graduations

 University of Baltimore is the 6th most popular school in the nation for students seeking a master's degree in behavioral science.
 Each year, around 4,100 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $7,154 per year, while in-state graduate students, on average, pay $14,094 per year.
-During the 2020-2021 academic year, 33 people received their master's degree in behavioral science from UB.
-Of these students, 79% were women and 42% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $7,442 per year, while in-state graduate students, on average, pay $14,472 per year.
+During the most recent year for which we have data, 33 people received their master's degree in behavioral science from UB.
+Around 50% of these students were from an underrepresented racial-ethnic group, and 80% were women.
+University of Baltimore behavioral science graduates who receive their master's degree go on to jobs earning a median salary of $68,425.

 #7